Psychtoolbox-3/psychtoolbox-3.github.com/docs/Eyelink-GetFloatData.md

 item = Eyelink('GetFloatData', type)

- makes copy of last item.
+ Makes a copy of the last item.
 You have to supply the type (returned from
-Eyelink('getnextdatatype')).
+Eyelink('GetNextDatatype')).
 Returns the item.

 ###See also: